 'I'm looking for Phoebe Clover.
 She said her father works here,' Mae explains.

 The lady's frown deepens.
 'Did the school send you?'

 The woman stands and hobbles over to an open door.
 'Wait here,' she says, disappearing down a hallway.
 After a few moments of nothing but distant mumbles and shuffling clothes, a frantic voice flitters down the hall.
-The white walls bleed out a tall white figure with brown snow-streaked hair and long bone-thin fingers.
-He smiles at her with the same softness her mother used to, and she finds it unsettling.
+The white walls bleed out a tall figure with brown snow-streaked hair and long, bone-thin fingers.
+He smiles at her with the same softness her mother used to, and she finds it nauseating.
 His eyes, despite the border of damaged and greying skin, resemble someone else's, too.

 'So, you're friends with my daughter?'
 He asks in a suffocating, cotton voice.